cworld1/firefox-vertical-theme/README.md

 3. open the highlighted folder (should look something like "13s123f4.default-release")
 4. create a folder named "chrome" if it doesn't exist already
 5. paste files from repo into this folder, or `git clone https://github.com/nathandaven/firefox-paradise-theme.git` and restart firefox (command-q/alt-f4 and reopen)

+   > If you doesn't use the latest version of Firefox, please check the older version in release / tag page.

 6. install Tab Center Reborn
 7. open the extension settings, enable compact mode, and copy the contents of `tab-center-reborn.css` into the stylesheet section
 8. profit